jasonphillips/slate-deep-table/README.md

 `plugin.transforms.setColumnAlign(transform: Transform, align: String, at: Number) => Transform`

-Sets column alignment for a given column (`at`). `align` defaults to center, `at` is optional and defaults to current cursor position.
+Sets column alignment for a given column (`at`), in the current table. `align` defaults to center, `at` is optional and defaults to current cursor position.